dentarg/auth0-blog/_posts/2017-05-05-all-you-need-to-know-about-the-google-docs-phishing-attack.markdown

 ## Aside: Implementing API Authorization with Auth0

+This phishing attack took advantage of the OAuth protocol, a convenient way for internet accounts to link with third-party applications.
+Users don't have to hand over any password information.
+They just grant permission to a third party app.

-Auth0 is a [certified OpenID Connect (OIDC) provider](http://openid.net/certification).
-One of the features we provide is [API Authentication and Authorization](https://auth0.com/docs/api-auth).
+One of the features Auth0 provides is [API Authentication and Authorization using the OAuth 2.0 authorization framework](https://auth0.com/docs/api-auth).
 Auth0's API authorization features allow you to manage the authorization requirements for server-to-server and client-to-server applications.
 If you want to use Auth0 authentication to authorize _API requests_, note that you'll need to use [a different flow depending on your use case](https://auth0.com/docs/api-auth/which-oauth-flow-to-use).

 In addition, our *ODIC Conformant Authentication* pipeline allows you to create third-party clients for your APIs and display consent dialogs for authorization.